 - A period of participation in the interlock program (minimum 12 months).

 The length of the licence disqualification and interlock period vary depending on the type of offence.
 Longer periods apply for the most serious offences.

 The interlock program aims to actively prevent drink driving on NSW roads, and to reduce alcohol related crashes.

-A survey of the NSW community, completed to inform the development of the Road Safety Plan 2021, found 84 per cent felt alcohol interlocks for drink-driving offenders were important for road safety.
+A survey of the NSW community, completed to inform the development of the Road Safety Plan 2021, found 84 per cent of people felt alcohol interlocks for drink-driving offenders were important for road safety.

-The Roads and Maritime Services website has more details about the Alcohol Interlock Program, including information for offenders, as well as medical and legal professionals.
+The Transport for NSW website has more details about the Alcohol Interlock Program, including information for offenders, as well as medical and legal professionals.

 Vehicle sanctions, such as impounding a driver’s vehicle, are designed to improve road safety by removing high-risk drivers from the roads immediately to prevent re-offending.

 In NSW, police can confiscate number plates at the roadside or impound the vehicle if they detect a driver committing certain high-risk offences.
 This includes ‘hoon’ offences, such as street racing, engaging in a police pursuit or speeding by more than 45km/h over the limit.

 Since 3 December 2018, as part of the Road Safety Plan 2021, the vehicle sanctions scheme also applies to repeat, high-risk drink drivers, and since 28 June 2021 also applies to combined offences where they are high range or repeat offences.
 Vehicle sanctions typically apply for three months.

 More information on the vehicle sanctions scheme is available on the Transport for NSW website.